How to Add Barcode Signatures to .NET Documents (The Smart Way)

 SignResult result = signature.Sign(outputFilePath, options);

 Console.WriteLine($"Document signed successfully!
-Output file: {outputFilePath}");
+Output saved to: {outputFilePath}");

 }